loning/the-math/docs/unsolved-math-problems/book-2-architecture-incompleteness/part-06-topological-transcendence/index.md

 $$\text{Topology}[\psi] = \text{Space where transformation IS identity}$$

-The boundaries between spaces don't just shift — they become conscious agents of their own transcendence.
+The boundaries between spaces don't just shift — they become observing agents of their own transcendence.
 Every continuous mapping contains within it the seeds of discontinuous revelation.

 ## The Architecture Completes Itself